-However, in addition to foreign exchange volatility, political instability such as those from terrorism and kidnappings, uncertainty of economic activity, differences in cultures and religions, local clashes between laborer and management, etc., are all potential risks that the Group may face as it accelerates its global operations, launching business operations in Europe and South America in addition to its primary focus in Asia and Oceania.
+In addition to foreign exchange volatility, political instability such as those from conflicts, terrorism and kidnappings, uncertainty of economic activity, differences in cultures and religions, local clashes between laborer and management, etc., are all potential risks that the Group, which has launched business operations in Europe, Oceania, North America, South America and Asia, may face as it accelerates its global operations.

 Expansion of overseas business may require long periods and large investment amounts to realize a return on investment, and the increase of expenses related to investment can potentially exceed the increase in revenue.

 (6) Risks Related to M&A and Capital Tie-Ups, Etc.

 In addition to the increasing market share from regular sales activities, in order to acquire the resources to expand business, the Group is aggressively engaged in the acquisition of companies through M&A deals and capital tie-ups.
 In doing so, the Group makes sure to perform due diligence on the financials and businesses of the target companies and considers both profitability and probability of recovering the investment in an effort to identify and recognize the risks in advance.